alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-f6b6868ef873/index.md

 ---

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the Alephium <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md">Community Grants &amp; Reward Program</a> page for more info!
+You can access the Alephium <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >Community Grants &amp; Reward Program</a> page for more info!

-If you have questions or suggestions, please come to Alephium’s [Discord](/discord), <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>, or reach out on <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">Twitter</a>!
+If you have questions or suggestions, please come to Alephium’s [Discord](/discord), <a href="https://t.me/alephiumgroup" >Telegram</a>, or reach out on <a href="https://twitter.com/alephium" >Twitter</a>!